-EASY ON A WEDNESDAY MORNING – Ease into the new day with music to lighten the spirit, every Wednesday morning with host Bernie Moser.
+EASY ON A WEDNESDAY MORNING – Ease into the new day with music to lighten the spirit – with host Bernie Moser.

 ECONOMIC UPDATE – A weekly show about personal and global economy.

-EXPLORATION – Professor of Applied Physics Michio Kaku interviews scientists across all the disciplines, with comprehensive up-to-date news from the rapidly changing world of science.
+EXPLORATION – Professor of Applied Physics Michio Kaku with comprehensive up-to-date science news about the rapidly changing world of science.